cintamupalsu/recite/README.md

-This is about Records relation in database practice
+This is about records relations in database practice